 The patient with an acute maculopapular rash presents a diagnostic challenge to the clinician.
-The term maculopapular is non-specific, as many eruptions have a primary morphology of macules or papules, and the term may be mis-used to indicate any rash.
-The term rash is itself also non-specific and is sometimes incorrectly applied to any skin finding; eruption may be preferred for a cutaneous reaction of acute onset.
-However, the term maculopapular rash is in common clinical usage and will be retained here for purposes of simplicity.
-Synonyms for maculopapular rash include exanthematous eruption (exanthem) or morbilliform eruption.
+The term 'maculopapular is non-specific, as many eruptions have a primary morphology of macules or papules, and the term may be misused to indicate any rash.
+The term 'rash' is also non-specific and is sometimes incorrectly applied to any skin finding; eruption may be preferred for a cutaneous reaction of acute onset.
+However, the term 'maculopapular rash' is in common clinical use and will be retained here for simplicity.
+Synonyms for maculopapular rash include exanthematous eruption (exanthem) and morbilliform eruption.

 The term maculopapular rash typically implies an acute and generalised eruption.

-Macule: a flat skin lesion <1 cm in greatest diameter.
-When macules exceed 1 cm, the appropriate term is patch.
+Macule: a flat skin lesion ≤1 cm in greatest diameter.
+When macules are >1 cm, the appropriate term is patch.

-Papule: a raised bump <1 cm in diameter.
-When papules exceed 1 cm in size, the appropriate term is plaque (palpable lesions elevated above the skin surface) or nodule (a larger, firm papule with a significant vertical dimension).
+Papule: a raised bump ≤1 cm in diameter.
+When papules are >1 cm in size, the appropriate term is plaque (palpable lesions elevated above the skin surface) or nodule (a larger, firm papule with a significant vertical dimension).

 Other morphological terms encountered in this clinical setting include: